Fawn M. Brodie: Education and marriage

 From 1930 to 1932, Brodie attended Weber College, a two-year institution in Ogden, then owned by the LDS Church, where she became an accomplished public speaker and participated in intercollegiate debate.
 She completed a bachelor's degree in English literature at the University of Utah in 1934.
-There she began to question core Mormon beliefs, such as that the Native Americans had originated in ancient Palestine.
+There she began to question core Mormon beliefs, such as that the Native Americans had originated in ancient Israel.
 After graduation at age nineteen, she returned to teach English at Weber College.

 In high school, Brodie had begun dating a classmate, Dilworth Jensen.
 They wrote to each other faithfully during Jensen's long absence on an LDS mission in Europe.
 In June 1935, they were both accepted for graduate studies at the University of California, Berkeley, and friends assumed they would marry.
 Her sister, Flora, had recently eloped with Jensen's brother, whom the McKays disliked.
 They encouraged Fawn to attend the University of Chicago rather than marry.
 She seemed to have had "growing doubts about marrying" Jensen.

 At the University of Chicago, where she earned a master's degree in English in 1936, she lost her faith in religion entirely.
 In 1975, she recalled, "It was like taking a hot coat off in the summertime.
 The sense of liberation I had at the University of Chicago was exhilarating.
 I felt very quickly that I could not go back to the old life, and I never did."
 She continued to write to Jensen until shortly before she married Bernard Brodie on her graduation day, August 28, 1936.

 Brodie was a native of Chicago, the son of Latvian Jewish immigrants, who was alienated from both his family and his family's religion.
 A bright graduate student in international relations, he eventually became a noted expert in military strategy during the Cold War era.
 The McKays were horrified at their daughter's impending marriage; Dilworth Jensen felt betrayed.
 David O. McKay went to Chicago to warn his niece of the family's strong objections.
 Out of consideration for her mother, Fawn scheduled the wedding in an LDS chapel, but of the McKays, only Fawn's mother attended.
 None of Brodie's family did.